We create the very best 3D model of the comet 67P for NASA’s CAESAR development team.

 It has been long since March 2004, when Rosetta was launched towards 67P, but it was only two years ago when the mission ended.
 Rosetta has been one of ESA‘s most ambitious missions and also one of their biggest success.
 It became a milestone in space exploration after shedding light on the first days of our Solar System, the origin of water on Earth, the nature of comets and many more great questions.

 The Rosetta space probe along with the landing module Philae was launched by an Ariane 5 rocket on 2 March 2004.
 After a 10-year journey through the Solar System, on 6 August 2014, it reached the comet 67P/Churyumov–Gerasimenko (aka.
 67P) and began its science mission.
 For almost two years, Rosetta made the most detailed study of a comet ever attempted.
-Day after day the spacecraft sent pictures, 3D scans, and tons of valuable scientific data.
+Day after day the spacecraft sent telemetry, pictures, and tons of valuable scientific data.
 Studying Rosettas’s data, researchers found traces of oxygen and hydrogen in the comet’s coma, and of molecular oxygen all around the comet.
 They found an unexpected amount of deuterium in the comet’s water, wrecking the until-then established theory about Earth’s water coming from comets.
 Active pits, related to sinkhole collapses and possibly associated with outbursts were also reported.
 And of course, they gathered the data needed to create the most accurate 3D model of a comet to date, which we created.

 After such a success, lots of scientists are working full-time to decode all the information that Rosetta send, but meanwhile, some others are already looking further ahead into the future, outlining the CAESAR (Comet Astrobiology Exploration SAmple Return) mission.